npg70/galbreath-old/README.md

 The parents of [Archibald Galbreath](/people/galbreath-archibald-1798.md), who married *Margaret McMillian*, is not clear.
 There are at least four different stories for who the parents are.

-## Samuel Galbreath and Janet Langwill
+## Samuel Galbreath / Janet Langwill

 Both common names, and families have intermarried before, but Samuel's parents are unknown.
 See [Samuel Galbreath](/people/galbreath-samuel-1765.md) for details.

-## Lineage of Alexander Galbreath
+## Alexander Galbreath / Elisabeth McCualskey

 [Alexander Galbreath](/people/galbreath-alexander-1816.md), a "malt man" emmigrated from Kintrye in the 1850s to West Virgina and Ohio.
 However, his parents are a mystery.

-## John Galbreath and Mary McTaggart
+## John Galbreath / Mary McTaggart

 [John Galbreath](/people/galbreath-john-1815.md) was born around 1814 in Clachan / Kilcalmonel and moved to Campbeltown and started a family with Mary McTaggart.
 However no good records seem to confirm his birth.